microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

 In this hands-on lab, you learned how to:

-- Create a Machine Learning experiment
+- Create an Azure Machine Learning experiment
 - Upload a dataset
-- Train and score a Machine Learning model
+- Train and score an Azure Machine Learning model
 - Deploy the model as a Web service
 - Call the Web service using REST